Ethics and Law SIG

 Shirley is one of the few lawyers in Ontario who has considerable experience in both family law and fertility law, and as a result, was asked to assist with reviewing and revising Bill 28, which amends Ontario’s former Children’s Law Reform Act.
 The amendments have direct and vital legal impact on Ontario families created using third party reproductive technology.
 Additionally, because Shirley practices in both these areas, she offers the knowledge and insight to help an increasing number of people with issues encompassing both fertility law and family law issues, such as embryo creation by non-spouses who wish to co-parent, and embryo ‘battles’ between separating spouses.

-Shawn Winsor Law_Ethics_SIG/Shawnis a bioethicist working in clinical practice, public policy, education, and research, with a specialty in reproductive health.
-He has been Director of the Ethics Centres at Sunnybrook Health Sciences Centre and Trillium Health Partners, and consults for individual and organizational healthcare clients across Canada.
-Shawn advises provincial (Ontario’s Genetics Advisory Committee and Taskforce on Fetal RhD Genotyping) and national organizations (Canadian Agency for Drugs and Technologies in Health and Canadian Medical Association) on bioethics and health technology policy.
+Shawn P. Winsor is a bioethicist working in clinical practice, public policy, education, and research.
+An area of specialty is assisted reproductive health in support of which he created the ethics committees at Toronto’s Reproductive Care Centre and Trio Fertility, as well as for North America’s largest network of ART clinics, The Fertility Partners.
+He has been Director of the Ethics Centres at Sunnybrook Health Sciences Centre and Trillium Health Partners, and consults for individual and organizational healthcare clients across Canada as the Principal of Winsor Consultants.
+Shawn advises provincial (Ontario’s Genetics Advisory Committee and Taskforce on Fetal RhD Genotyping) and national organizations (Canadian Drug Agency and Canadian Medical Association) on bioethics and health technology policy.
 He is a Member of the Dalla Lana School of Public Health and Joint Center for Bioethics at the University of Toronto, and is a Vanier Canada Scholar at the Centre for Health Economics and Policy Analysis at McMaster University.
 Shawn is proud to have been founding co-chair of the Ethics-Law Special Interest Group of the CFAS.

 I am a B.C.L./LL.B candidate at McGill’s Faculty of Law.
 Prior McGill, I completed a PhD in Sociology from the University of Cambridge, for which I explored the market and regulation of assisted reproductive technologies in Canada.
 While completing my PhD I was a fellow at the Brocher Foundation, and a fellow of the Embryo Project at Arizona State University.
 I have been involved with policy development in the area of reproduction for organizations including the World Health Organization.
 I have shared my research through many different forums, including through webinars for the American Society for Reproductive Medicine, and of course, the Canadian Fertility and Andrology Society annual meetings.
 In the winter semester, I will be running a fertility law course at McGill’s Faculty of Law.